-Our NEOs are eligible to participate in the same benefit plans designed for all of our eligible full-time and part-time employees, including medical, dental, vision, disability, and basic group life insurance coverage.
+Our NEOs are eligible to participate in the same benefit plans designed for all of our eligible full-time employees, including medical, dental, vision, disability, and basic group life insurance coverage.
 In addition, Mr. Beckwith is entitled to have his life insurance premium paid by us.